-This attracted the notice of Congressman Clement J. Zablocki a mustachioed Democrat from Milwaukee.
+In 1962, the junk mail business attracted the notice of Congressman Clement J. Zablocki a mustachioed Democrat from Milwaukee.
 What led him to it was not a genuine outrage that might have required legwork to uncover, but an episode served up by a man who was looking for trouble.

 Ralph J. Ginzburg didn’t start out looking for trouble.
 His first brush with the mail order business came at age 10 in 1939, when he ordered the book, How to Win Friends and Influence People from an ad in Boy’s Life.
 “I recall riding back and forth to Manhattan from my home in the Borough Park section of Brooklyn on what used to be called the Brooklyn-Manhattan Transit Subway line, which then cost a nickel to ride — pouring over every syllable of that book, committing it to memory.
 Of course, reading the book in that way I didn’t finish it until I was 19.”

 Ginzburg served in the Army, then worked as a writer and photographer.
 In 1962, after a varied career, he started Eros, which he described as “an intellectual magazine on love and sex.”
-Eros was a graphically lavish periodical designed by Herb Leballin, hard-bound in the manner of American Heritage, and not at all prurient by later standards.
+Eros was a graphically lavish periodical designed by the revered art director Herb Leballin, hard-bound in the manner of American Heritage, and not at all prurient by later standards.
 The Ginzburgs launched it with a $400 mailing, and published the first issue only after they had enough subscribers to support it.

 Later, Ginzburg argued, that, “America, from Benjamin Franklin’s time, enjoyed a tradition of allowing publishers to solicit prepaid subscriptions for a magazine that had not ye appeared in just this very way.
 The word subscribe derives from the Latin for “underwrite” and Americans were allowed to underwrite, that is, to subsidize the launching of the new magazines whose editorial purposes, as described in prospectuses they supported.”